Cubent/velgance/TRIAL_SETUP.md

-# 7-Day Free Trial Setup Guide
+# Byak Plan 7-Day Trial Setup Guide

-This guide explains how to set up the 7-day free trial system using Clerk webhooks and Stripe.
+This guide explains how to set up the Byak plan with 7-day trial system using Clerk webhooks and Stripe native trials.

 ## Prerequisites